bids-standard/bids-website/_posts/2022-07-28-farewell-franklin.md

 <!--more-->

-In the past three years, Franklin has dedicated lots of his energy towards making BIDS a thriving project.
+In the past four and a half years, Franklin has dedicated lots of his energy towards making BIDS a thriving project.
 With his focus on the BIDS community, Franklin has played played a major role in several key developments.
 From helping to draft the BIDS governance in 2019 to leading and organizing the [biweekly maintainers meetings](https://github.com/bids-standard/bids-specification/wiki/BIDS-Maintainers-Documents#bids-maintainers-meeting-notes){:target="_blank"}